maykelg/rhdh-plugin-toolbox/README.md

 ## What's The Goal?

-My goal with this project is to get to a point where a okatform engineer moving to RHDH can migrate a huge list of plugins with very little setup required.
-Specifically I' like them to be able to:
+My goal with this project is to get to a point where a platform engineer adopting RHDH can migrate a long list of plugins with very little setup required.
+Specifically I'd like them to be able to:

-1. Pull the toolbox image from the Quay repository (as they do today for RHDH)
+1. Pull the toolbox image from their OCI image repository (as they do today for RHDH)
-2. Create a list of the plugins that they wish to convert to dynamic plugins compatible with RHDH
+2. Create a file based list of the plugins that they wish to convert to dynamic plugins compatible with RHDH
-3. Set some settings for the toolbox image (such as their OCI registry details etc.)
+3. Set some settings for the toolbox image to use (such as their OCI registry details etc.)
-4. Run the toollox image passing in the list of plugins to convert
+4. Run the toollox image, passing in the file based list of plugins to convert

 The toolbox image would then run through the list of plugins, convert them to the dynamic plugin format, package them as OCI images, and push those OCI images to the preferred OCI registry.